ongunakaycom/duo-bingo/README.md

-# Duobingo (Duolingo Clone)
+## Duobingo (Duolingo Clone)

-Duobingo is a Duolingo-inspired language learning web application built using React.
+Duobingo is a Duolingo-inspired language learning web application built using Vue.js.
 It aims to provide a fun and interactive platform for users to practice and improve their language skills.
-This project was developed as part of my portfolio to showcase my frontend development skills and proficiency with React.
+This project was developed as part of my portfolio to showcase my frontend development skills and proficiency with Vue.js.

 ## Features